AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/recon.md

 To test the UART, we'll hook up a LA probe to the pins of the module, firstly trying with TX.
 We do this since we can't be sure of all the other unmarked pins, so  we may miss out.

 We will use the Logic 2 software from Saleae, and the Logic Analyzer Logic Pro 16.
+You can find the download link for the software and the logic analyzer at [https://www.saleae.com/](https://www.saleae.com/).
+I endorse their products, as I really like the flexibility of the software - there are some really nice community extensions also.

 ##### The UART Setup
 <img src="https://raw.githubusercontent.com/AndreiVladescu/Reverse-Engineering-Laser-Rangefinder/main/images/uart_capture_setup.png" alt="UART LA setup" width="700"/>